ejulio/leap-musica/README.md

 leap-musica
 ===========

-Multimidia class` final project.
+Multimidia's class final project.
 It`s an experiment using Unity 3D and Leap Motion to build a virtual piano.